-Brian Gettler’s research focuses on First Nations’ economic, political, and social history and the history of Quebec and Canada since the Conquest.
-He has published articles in Histoire sociale / Social History, the Revue d'histoire de l'Amérique française, and the Bulletin d'histoire politique in addition to several edited collections.
-Gettler’s book manuscript, Colonialism’s Currency: A Political History of First Nations Money-Use in Quebec and Ontario, 1820-1950, analyzes the experience of three culturally, historically and geographically distinct First Nations alongside the monetary dimensions of British and Canadian Indian policy and corporate policy in the fur trade.
-Rather than focusing on the perhaps obvious ways in which wealth shaped politics, this project concentrates on money as both a symbol around which discourses of appropriate behaviour were articulated and as a concrete tool in the governance of peoples and lands.
-His current research explores Kahnawà:ke and Kanehsatà:ke Mohawk participation in Montreal’s economy during the 19th and early 20th centuries.
+Brian Gettler’s research focuses on the political, economic, and social history of colonialism in Quebec and Canada.
+He has published articles in several edited collections and academic journals, including the Canadian Historical Review, Histoire sociale / Social History, and the Revue d'histoire de l'Amérique française.
+Gettler’s book, Colonialism’s Currency: Money, State, and First Nations in Canada, 1820-1950, analyzes the distinct experiences of three First Nations alongside the monetary dimensions of British and Canadian Indian policy and corporate policy in the fur trade.
+Rather than focusing on the perhaps obvious ways in which wealth shaped politics, it concentrates on money as both a symbol around which discourses of appropriate behaviour were articulated and as a concrete tool in the governance of peoples and lands.
+His current research explores public finance and Crown-First Nations fiscal relations in the nineteenth and twentieth centuries.

 Brian is a member of the Montreal History Group and Associate Editor of the Canadian Historical Review.